 Maybe you already do that.
 Maybe you think that’s the way everybody does it.

 From my years of blogging, appearing in TV segments, posting on YouTube, speaking at all kinds of events, teaching classes, consulting one-on-one, and working with families, couples, and groups, I can say with great confidence that it is NOT common to cook this way.

-Here’s how it goes down for most American families.
-When they do cook or meal plan at all, they pick a recipe off Pinterest or the web.
+Here’s how it goes down for most American families… When they do cook or meal plan at all, they pick a recipe off of Pinterest or the web.
 They buy the ingredients they need from the store.
 They cook the meal (sometimes).
 Then they let the leftovers go to waste after a few days, or they toss the leftovers out before they even do the dishes because they “aren’t leftovers people.”